krishnamishra8848/Nepal-Vehicle-Number-Plate-Detection-Object-Detection-/README.md

 ### Demo 3: Car License Plate Detection
 ![demo3](https://github.com/user-attachments/assets/721539a6-3ae2-4336-bbae-a09296b693e5)

+## Access the Model

+You can access the deployed model [here](https://nepal-vehicle-number-plate-detection.onrender.com/).

 ## Key Features

 - **Vehicle Types Supported**: This model can detect number plates from **bikes, cars, trucks, and buses** in images and video feeds, making it adaptable for various use cases such as traffic monitoring, parking management, and surveillance in Nepal.